andrewkliskey/onestopsecurity/README.md

 ### What can OneStopSecurity do?

-- Updates server (update, upgrade, dist-upgrade, autoremove, autoclean, updatedb)
+- Updates server (update, upgrade, dist-upgrade, autoremove, autoclean, updatedb, mlocate)
 - Change SSH Port
 - Install Fail2ban
 - Whitelist your IP on Fail2Ban